Empowering Youth and Community Scientists to

 Is it curriculum-aligned?

-The guide includes options for both real surveys and classroom-based mock activities using items easily found in the classroom or at home.
+The Guide includes options for both real surveys and education-only activities that require items easily found in the classroom or at home, including rulers, string and spoons.
 Computer access is required for data analysis templates.

 To upgrade your toolkit to include an AI-based imaging system, visit our Community Science and Education Toolkit page.

 The Guide includes a sandy beach sampling protocol developed and validated by scientists to ensure the data is as standardized and reliable as possible.
-If you don't have access to a sandy beach, you can still analyze the microplastics you find in your community or follow the classroom sampling activity to provide an educational-only experience for students.
+If you don't have access to a sandy beach, you can still analyze the microplastics you find in your community or follow the sampling activity to provide an educational-only experience for students who do not have access to a sandy beach.